Children and Custodial Settings

 4.4 The Multi-Agency Risk Assessment

-The following agencies must be contacted to gather information before an assessment of risk can be made and a level of contact agreed that would be in the best interests of the child:
+The following agencies must be contacted to gather information before an assessment of risk can be made and a level of family time agreed that would be in the best interests of the child:

 - The police in the child’s home authority must be contacted with details of the prisoner and the child including a photograph;